mjpanuncio3124-design/DeathNote-AI/README.md

 #Week2, Day 2

-What did i do today?
+What did i do yesterday?
 -
 What will I do today?
 -